Just for a change, I’ve been traveling in time for this post!

-Johann and his brother took a carriage and a pair of horses for their drive to their birthplace, Eberbach, and picked up their friend Mr Weekert on the way.
+Johann and his brother took a carriage and a pair of horses for their drive to their birthplace, Eberbach, and picked up their brother-in-law Mr Weckert on the way.
 In those days the roads would have been very dirty (all those horses!) so you had to watch where you were going.
-Not so poor Mr Weekert:
+Not so poor Mr Weckert:

-While me and Uncle received our sister and their daughter, Mr Weekert got off the seat with the driver, missed the step and went all his length in the muck.
+While me and Uncle received our sister and their daughter, Mr Weckert got off the seat with the driver, missed the step and went all his length in the muck.
 He was up again before we saw him.
 All had a good laugh.
 (Presumably he would have been covered in mud and horse poo).

 Funny to think that in those days there were radio transmissions but no radio programmes, no TV, hardly any cars or air travel, and no internet or computers of any kind.
 Hardly anyone had a telephone (what we now call a landline), so there were several postal deliveries every day and that was how people kept in touch with each other.
 I wonder how Johann and his family would have reacted if they’d seen a laptop or a smartphone, or a rail ticket issued by computer.

 Do you keep a travel journal, and who is it meant for?
 Most travel bloggers wait until they get home to write a full blog post.
 When on holiday I make a few notes each day about what we’ve done and any funny/interesting things that have happened or been said.
 Then we can look back together and remember.
 Paper might preserve memories for longer than something recorded online.
 Johann refers to his brother as “Uncle” so it seems that he kept the travel journal for his children and grandchildren back home in Sheffield.
 The “little Flory” he refers to was his youngest daughter who must have been already there, staying with relatives.
-I don’t suppose he thought we’d be reading it 105 years hence.
+I don’t suppose Johann thought his family would be reading his journal 105 years hence.
 I’ve heard the saying “Keep a diary and one day it will keep you” but it might also keep your descendants!